 For both of these, your doctor will collect a small sample of cells from your cervix and test them for any abnormalities like precancerous cells that, if left untreated, can develop into cervical cancer.
 Unfortunately, there is no HPV test for high-risk HPV in the vulva, penis, anus, or throat and this type of HPV shows no symptoms until it becomes cancerous.

 What are the symptoms of HPV?

 High-risk HPV has no symptoms, which is why screening tests look for early signs of cancer (in the cervix) rather than of HPV itself.
 As for other areas that may be affected by HPV, symptoms may only be present after it develops into cancer.
-Cancer of the vulva, for example, may result in chronic pain and itching of the vulva while throat cancer may cause a sore throat, persistent earaches, and difficulty swallowing.
+According to Planned Parenthood, cancer of the vulva, for example, may result in chronic pain and itching of the vulva while throat cancer may cause a sore throat, persistent earaches, and difficulty swallowing.

 Is treatment available for HPV infection?

-Remember that because HPV is so common, most people will get infected at some point in their lives once they are sexually active and in most instances, your body will rid itself of the infection without you ever knowing.
+Remember that because HPV is so common, most people can get infected at some point in their lives once they are sexually active, and in most instances, your body will rid itself of the infection without you ever knowing.
 So if you are diagnosed with HPV, there's nothing to be ashamed of!